 If you can meet these requirements, here are five credit cards college students can consider getting.

 This card is offered to students and features rewards for spending as well as for maintaining good grades.
 Cardholders earn 2% cash back on up to $1,000 in combined gas and restaurant purchases each month, and 1% cash back on all other purchases.
-Students also receive $20 cash back each year they maintain a grade point average of 3.0 or higher.
+Students also receive a $20 statement credit each year they maintain a grade point average of 3.0 or higher for up to five years.
 Other benefits include no foreign transaction fees, no penalty interest rate and no late fee on their first late payment.
 There is no annual fee for this card.

 2. BankAmericard Travel Rewards for Students